 Welcome!
 Wondering what the Day of Dialogue’s all about?
 In short, it’s a free-speech initiative that creates a safe place for public school students to exercise their religious freedoms and express their deeply held Christian beliefs in a loving and respectful manner.

-Day of Dialogue happens every year in mid April (this year’s event is on April 28, 2017.
-So sign up now and make plans to participate in your school or college.
+Day of Dialogue happens every year in April, and this year’s event is on April 28, 2017.
+So sign up now and make plans to participate in your school or college!